culturesupport/culturesupport/Readme.md

 - Its Funny You Are Most Wanted Dead :)

 # Last Remember : You Have A Allways Twisted Mind :)
-- Wait On Your Dead :)
+- Wait .....
+Sooner Or Later ...
+Fast You Are Dead :)
 - AnnyWay You Get Dead :)
+- Nobody Else Know You Dead Because Of Be Dead :)